Longbenton Metro station

-Longbenton is a Tyne and Wear Metro station, and former British Rail station, in the English metropolitan county of Tyne and Wear.
-It was originally opened on 14 July 1947 by the North Eastern Railway, and became part of the Tyne and Wear Metro on 11 August 1980.
-It should not be confused with a previous station, on the site of the current Four Lane Ends Metro station, that opened in 1864, closed in 1871, and was variously called Benton, Long Benton and Longbenton.
+Longbenton Metro station is a Tyne and Wear Metro station, and former British Rail station, in the English metropolitan county of Tyne and Wear.
+It was originally opened on 14 July 1947 by the London and North Eastern Railway, and after conversion work, re-opened as part of phase 1 of the Metro network on 11 August 1980.

 The railway at this point forms the boundary between the city of Newcastle upon Tyne and the borough of North Tyneside, with the southern entrance to the station in Newcastle and the northern entrance in North Tyneside.
 The station serves the government offices at Benton Park View and the Freeman Hospital, both in Newcastle, and the North Tyneside suburb of Longbenton.

 History

 The line through Longbenton was opened in 1864 by the Blyth and Tyne Railway, but no station was provided at this location.
+An earlier station, variously named Benton, Long Benton and Longbenton, was located on the site of today's Interchange.
+That station opened with the line in 1864 and closed in 1871, when it was replaced by the current station.

-By the late 1940s, this line was part of the London and North Eastern Railway's North Tyneside Loop, carrying a third rail electric service known as the Tyneside Electrics.
+By the mid-1940s, the line was part of the London and North Eastern Railway's North Tyneside Loop, carrying a third rail electric service known as the Tyneside Electrics.
 At the time, the government was planning the construction of new offices for the Ministry of National Insurance in the area and requested that a new station be provided to improve access.

 The station was opened on 14 July 1947.
-The original station building was constructed in dull red brick to the neoclassical style that was believed to have been influenced by Charles Holden's stations for the London Underground.
-It was joined by a covered concrete footbridge and waiting rooms in the late 1950s, all of which were frequent targets for vandals by the 1970s.
+The original station building was constructed in dull red brick to the neoclassical style, described by railway architecture historian, Bill Fawcett, to have been influenced by Charles Holden's station designs for the London Underground.
+At first, there was no entrance on the northern side, access to that platform was gained via the level crossing on Vicar's Lane.
+It wasn't until the Longbenton Estate began construction in the mid-1950s that an entrance was added on the northern side.
+It was joined by a covered concrete footbridge and waiting rooms in about 1958, all of which were frequent targets for vandals by the 1970s.